tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 - You will be asked *Are you sure you want to delete this resource?
 [Y/N]* type Y to confirm.
     ![This image shows the result of performing the above step.](./images/deletedboutput1.png " ")

-- Log in to OCI console and navigate to Autonomous Transaction Processing Database from Menu and confirm that the database is *Terminating*.
+- Log in to OCI console and navigate to Autonomous AI Transaction Processing Database from Menu and confirm that the database is *Terminating*.
     ![This image shows the result of performing the above step.](./images/deletedboutput2.png " ")
     ![This image shows the result of performing the above step.](./images/deletedboutput3.png " ")